 Nick Hardigg ’90 was active as an undergraduate in WESU-FM, when it was broadcast from the basement of Clark Hall.
 He served as its president during his junior and senior year.
 He recalls when Franco first appeared in 1988:

-“One day these two grown men came in—Franco Liseo and Sebby—whose English wasn’t very clear, and they asked if they could get their licenses and create an Italian music program.
+“One day these two men—Franco Liseo and Sebby—came in.
+Their English wasn’t very clear, and they asked if they could get their licenses and create an Italian music program.
 We didn’t have many community members broadcasting then, and those who did seemed to have a history with Wesleyan.
 Should we let these two new guys—rank amateurs—have a program?
 They were persistent.
 We talked about it, and—though I’m embarrassed about it now—I think we found them a bit intimidating: older guys, from Middletown, with a far different background than we had.
 But our board gave them a chance.
 Franco had such a great smile and friendly way about him—I liked him immediately.
 So these guys got their broadcast licenses and took all the broadcast slots nobody wanted—early morning slots, late-night slots . . . everything.
 And their listenership just boomed.
 I don’t know how we gauged listenership, but I believe it was one of the most popular shows in Connecticut, certainly for WESU.
 And now it’s been running 30 years.”

 In the studio on a Saturday in January, Liseo comments on the changes over the decades, noting that the odd hours—early mornings, for instance—work well for him.
 A 2 a.m. slot will reach his listeners in Sicily just as they are getting ready to start their day.
-The Saturday afternoon show with Caminito reaches the folks in his country after dinner, perhaps as they are getting ready to go out.
+The Saturday afternoon show with Caminito reaches the folks in her country after dinner, perhaps as they are getting ready to go out.
 Caminito joined his show four years ago, and it worked.
 At first, says Liseo, she was less relaxed; now the two have an easy on-air rapport.

 Prior to becoming an NPR affiliate in 2006-07, news was, however, part of the service Liseo provided his listeners, especially in the pre-internet days.
 With a phone call to his sister in Mellili, he’d have direct access to Italy’s updates as she read highlights from the Italian newspapers.